Current fluctuations for the boundary-driven zero-range process on graphs: microscopic versus macroscopic approach and a

 \subsection{Two sources}

 Let us consider a generic graph having just two sites where particles can be created/annihilated, i.e.\ we have that $\partial \Omega_N$ consists of just two nodes.
-The framework is the one in Figure \ref{2-sources} where the special nodes have been called $L/R$ and marked with a square dot.
+The framework is the one in Figure \ref{2-sources} where the two nodes belonging to $\partial \Omega_N$ have been called $L/R$ and marked with a square dot.
 The edges have left and right conductivities coinciding with the generator weights as in Section~\ref{zrgengen}; to be concrete, $c(x,y)$ represents the conductivity from $x$ to $y$.
-The parameters $\lambda_L$ and $\lambda_R$ are fixed at the two boundary sites and determine the intensity of creation of particles there.
+The parameters $\lambda_L$ and $\lambda_R$ are fixed at the two boundary sites (i.e.\ the two elements of $\partial \Omega_N$) and determine the intensity of creation of particles there.

 Let us consider $\tau^+:=\tau^+_{L\cup R}:=\inf\{t>\tau^1 : X(t)\in L\cup R\}$ where $X(\cdot)$ is a Markov chain with transition rates given by $c(x,y)$, $(x,y)\in E_N$.
 We now define $p^+_L(R,L):=\mathbb P_L\left(X(\tau^+)\in R\right)$, where $\mathbb P_v$ is the Markov measure with initial condition $X(0)=v$.
 A similar notation can obviously be used with $L$ and $R$ exchanged.
 Such probabilities are related to the \emph{capacities} of the sets $L,R$ \cite{L}.
 Observe that $p^+_L(R,L)$ does not depend on the values $c(R,x)$ and does not change under a global multiplication by a common factor $\alpha$ of all the rates $c(L,x)\to \alpha c(L,x)$.
 Similar statements are true for $p^+_R(L,R)$.